-Embodying the mission of Pepperdine's Graduate School of Education and Psychology, Clinic Advancement, Research and Training includes our clinic directors (Drs.
-Aviera, Cohen and Wigg), faculty (Drs.
+Embodying the mission of GSEP, Clinic Advancement, Research and Training includes our clinic directors (Drs.
+Aviera.
+Cohen and Wigg), faculty (Drs.
 Eldridge and Hall) and graduate student assistants who aim to facilitate the provision of high quality assessment and therapy services to members of the local community.
-As such, CART is concerned with the training of masters and doctoral students in clinical psychology and marriage and family therapy for service and leadership roles in the community, and with conducting much needed research on the practice of psychotherapy with adults, youth and families.
+As such, CART is concerned with the training of master's and doctoral students in clinical psychology, marriage and family therapy for service and leadership roles in the community, and with conducting much needed research on the practice of psychotherapy with adults, youth, and families.

 The members of CART believe that this integration of research and clinical practice helps clients to be more actively involved in their own treatment, and that the knowledge gained from clients' participation will help to improve the use of therapeutic interventions within the larger mental health community.
-In addition, our state-of-the-art facilities enable students and faculty to conduct research projects that aim to improve the quality of therapeutic services and clinical training.
-For more information on past and current research projects, please see Pepperdine Applied Research Center (PARC).
+In addition, our facilities enable students and faculty to conduct research projects that aim to improve the quality of therapeutic services and clinical training.